n0m4official/Radar-Cross-Section-Simulation/README.md

 ### Run the Application

-1. Clone the repository
+1. Download the archive
-2. Open the solution in Visual Studio
-3. Build and run `SpecterCS.Wpf`
+2. Unzip archive (DO NOT MOVE EXE FROM FOLDER)
+3. Double click `Echo1.Wpf.exe`
+4. Enjoy

 ---